 All of that nature is put to great use in Bihać, and you can enjoy several adrenaline sports.
 The most popular is rafting!
 The Una River might look lazy, but as you head into the Una National Park, the waters become ideal for rafting, with high drops to get your blood pumping.

-There are countless companies who organize rafting trips so that you can shop around for the best price.
-This is usually a full day out, and you’ll need to ready yourself for some serious heart in the mouth moments!
-Great fun though.
+Countless companies organize rafting trips so that you can shop around for the best price.
+This is usually a full day out, and you’ll need to ready yourself for some serious heart-in-the-mouth moments!
+Great fun, though.